Muscle function loss

 Muscle function loss is when a muscle does not work or move normally.
 The medical term for complete loss of muscle function is paralysis.

 Loss of muscle function may be caused by:

 If the paralysis affects the lower half of the body and both legs it is called paraplegia.
-It if affects both arms and legs, it is called quadriplegia.
-If the paralysis affects the muscles that cause breathing, it is quickly life threatening.
+If it affects both arms and legs, it is called quadriplegia.
+If the paralysis affects the muscles that cause breathing, it is quickly life-threatening.

 Diseases of the muscles that cause muscle-function loss include:

 Diseases of the nervous system that cause muscle function loss include:

 Sudden loss of muscle function is a medical emergency.
 Get medical help right away.

 After you have received medical treatment, your health care provider may recommend some of the following measures:

 When to Contact a Medical Professional

 Muscle paralysis always requires immediate medical attention.
 If you notice gradual weakening or problems with a muscle, get medical attention as soon as possible.